 What is HPV?

-HPV (Human Papillomavirus) is a virus that can be transmitted simply from skin to skin contact.
-There are over 100 types of HPV that are classified as cutaneous (if they infect the skin) or mucosal (if they infect mucous membranes) – some HPV is sexually transmitted and those fall into 2 more groups: low-risk types which can cause genital warts, and high-risk types which increase the risk of certain cancers (cervical, vaginal, vulvar, penile, tonsil, oropharyngeal, rectal, anal).
-Other types of HPV cause common warts, flat warts, and plantar warts on other areas of the body.
+HPV (Human Papillomavirus) is a very common virus that can be transmitted through skin-to-skin contact.
+There are more than 100 types of HPV, which are classified as cutaneous (affecting the skin) or mucosal (affecting mucous membranes).
+Some types of HPV are sexually transmitted and fall into two main groups: low-risk types, which can cause genital warts, and high-risk types, which are associated with certain cancers, including cervical, vaginal, vulvar, penile, tonsillar, oropharyngeal, rectal, and anal cancers.
+Other types of HPV can cause common, flat, or plantar warts on other areas of the body.